 Voting on the Shorty Audience Honor

 Entries are also eligible for Shorty Audience Honor Honors via public voting.
-The entries that receive the most votes each category will receive the Shorty Audience Honor, provided the entry is ranked as a finalist or honoree in its category as determined by the jury and provided there are enough entrants in the category.
+The entries that receive the most votes in each category will receive the Shorty Audience Honor, provided the entry is ranked as a finalist or honoree in its category as determined by the jury and provided there are enough entrants in the category.

 Voting on entries will open on January 17th, 2017 and close on February 16th, 2017 at 11:59 PM EST.